raj950815/publisher/README.md

 ### Demo

-<a target="_blank" href="http://akveo.com/ngx-admin/">Live Demo</a>
+<a target="_blank" href="http://akveo.com/pub-admin/">Live Demo</a>

 ## Documentation
-This template is using [Nebular](https://github.com/akveo/nebular) modules set, [here you can find documentation and other useful articles](https://akveo.github.io/nebular/#/docs/installation/based-on-starter-kit-ngxadmin).
+This template is using [Nebular](https://github.com/akveo/nebular) modules set, [here you can find documentation and other useful articles](https://akveo.github.io/nebular/#/docs/installation/based-on-starter-kit-pubadmin).

 ### ng2-admin
-We will continue supporting [ng2-admin](https://github.com/akveo/ngx-admin/tree/ng2-admin) version, but if you are starting from scratch we recommend using `ngx-admin`.
-Unfortunately, there is no way to automatically update from ng2-admin to ngx-admin, but some parts (Nebular components) could be manually included.
+We will continue supporting [ng2-admin](https://github.com/akveo/pub-admin/tree/ng2-admin) version, but if you are starting from scratch we recommend using `pub-admin`.
+Unfortunately, there is no way to automatically update from ng2-admin to pub-admin, but some parts (Nebular components) could be manually included.

 ### Empty starter kit
 Don't need all the pages and modules and just looking for an empty starter kit for your next project?
-Check out our [starter-kit branch](https://github.com/akveo/ngx-admin/tree/starter-kit).
+Check out our [starter-kit branch](https://github.com/akveo/pub-admin/tree/starter-kit).

 ### AngularJS 1.x version
 Here you can find AngularJS 1.x based version: [Blur Admin](http://akveo.github.io/blur-admin/)